 The Apple Watch SE 2 is a curious case.
 Like the Ultra 2, it was widely expected to get an update in 2024 but was skipped over.
 That means this entry-level option still sports the same design as the now-very-dated Series 4-6, rather than the third iteration present in the Series 7-9.

-However, with a big upgrade looming in 2025 and it unlikely to support software updates past watchOS 12, it’s only really worth it as a bridge device to a Series or Ultra model.
+However, with a significant upgrade reportedly coming in a few months and the SE 2 unlikely to support software updates past watchOS 12, it’s probably no longer worth taking a punt on.

 - Check out our full Apple Watch SE (2022) review